Kodai Senga: 2021–2022

 Senga was once again marred by injuries in 2021 as the Hawks failed to make the postseason for the first time since 2013.
 However, he still managed a 10-3 record in 13 games pitched, a 2.66 ERA, and 90 strikeouts in 84.2 innings pitched.
-In the offseason, he signed a 5 year extension with an opt-out clause after the first season of the contract, as Senga would obtain International Free Agent rights following the conclusion of the 2022 season.
+In the offseason, he signed a 5-year extension with an opt-out clause after the first season of the contract, as Senga would obtain International Free Agent rights following the conclusion of the 2022 season.

 In 2022, Senga went 11-6 in 22 games pitched, a personal best 1.94 ERA (as a starter), and 156 strikeouts in 144 innings pitched as the Hawks returned to the postseason but lost the Pacific League pennant to the Orix Buffaloes via tiebreaker.
 In the 2022 Pacific League Climax Series, Senga pitched 12 scoreless innings in two starts, helping propel the Hawks past the Lions in the First Stage and preventing the Hawks from getting swept by the Buffaloes in the Final Stage.
 Following the Pacific League Climax Series, Senga formally announced his intentions to exercise his international free agent rights and play in Major League Baseball in 2023.

 New York Mets

-On December 17, 2022, Senga signed a 5-year, $75 million contract with the New York Mets.
+On December 17, 2022, Senga signed a five-year, $75 million contract with the New York Mets.

+2023

+On April 2, 2023, Senga made his major league debut against the Miami Marlins.
+He earned his first career victory after pitching 51⁄3 innings, giving up one run and striking out eight in a 5–1 Mets win.
+On May 17, Senga struck out 12 batters in a game against the Tampa Bay Rays, setting a new Mets franchise record in strikeouts by a Japanese pitcher.
+He was named to the 2023 National League All-Star team on July 8, replacing Marcus Stroman of the Chicago Cubs.
+On September 27, during a game against the Marlins, Senga recorded his 200th strikeout of the season, becoming the first Mets rookie since Dwight Gooden to accomplish the feat.
+In Senga's stellar rookie season, he made 29 starts for the Mets, posting a 12–7 record, a 2.98 ERA, and 202 strikeouts across 1661⁄3 innings pitched.

+Senga finished second in voting for the 2023 National League Rookie of the Year Award.
+He also finished seventh in voting for the National League Cy Young Award.